In a previous post, we covered simple carbohydrates.

 Most people don’t realize that vegetables are a source of carbohydrate.
-Here at Diabetes Meal Plans we do promote a low carb diet and many people often say: ‘but don't we need to eat carbs'…
+Here at DMP we encourage a low carb diet and many people often say: ‘but don't we need to eat carbs'…

-Yes we do, and we can get all the carbs we need predominantly from vegetables.
+And thankfully, we can get all the carbs we need predominantly from non starchy vegetables.
 If you focus all of your attention on eating vegetables as your main source of carb, you will lower blood sugar and A1C, and be able to manage them long term.
-This advice is equally as important for prediabetes and for general health as well.
+This advice is equally as important for people with prediabetes and for general health as well.

-As a diabetic it is recommended to avoid most starches as they are very high in carbohydrates, for example, check out this post about flours.
-However there are some starches that are resistant starches and we need these feeding beneficial gut bacteria.
-You see, resistant starches escape digestion in the small intestine and provide the fuel to the bacteria in our large intestine.
-These bacteria generate small chain fatty acids such as butyrate that improve our health and boost immune function, amongst other things.
+As a person with type 2 diabetes or prediabetes, it is recommended to avoid most starches as they are very high in carbohydrates, for example, check out this info about flours.
+However, there are some starches that are ‘resistant starches,' and we need these to feed beneficial gut bacteria.
+Resistant starches escape digestion in the small intestine and provide fuel to the bacteria in our large intestine.
+These bacteria generate small chain fatty acids such as butyrate that improve our health, boost immune function and reduce inflammation, amongst other things.

-Resistant starch also improve insulin sensitivity, helps lower post meal blood sugar, and beans and legumes (a resistant starch) have a ‘second meal' effect, meaning they help keep blood glucose lower after your next meal too.
+Resistant starch also improve insulin sensitivity, helps lower post meal blood sugar, and can have a ‘second meal' effect, meaning they help keep blood glucose lower after your next meal too.

-We'll share more examples below but let's first compare the difference between simple and complex carbs.
+We'll share examples below but let's first compare the difference between simple and complex carbs.

 Simple and Complex Carb Comparison